 For those suffering from issues related to substance use disorder, it is recommended that they seek out an inpatient drug and alcohol treatment center first in order to overcome the initial dangers and problems associated with early sobriety.
 Not only will inpatient treatment allow you or your loved one to safely withdrawal from their respective substance through medically supervised detoxification, but patients will also receive behavioral and mental health treatment services including drug and alcohol counseling to help them learn about the details of addiction and strategies to avoid relapse.

-Following an inpatient program, it is recommended that patients join an outpatient program so that they may continue on the road to recovery.
-This is where Landmark OPS comes in.
-Landmark can help with psychiatric and clinical care services and provide patients with medication management and psychotherapy to give patients the tools they need to overcome their disorders.
+Following an inpatient recovery program, it is recommended that patients join an outpatient program so that they may continue on the road to recovery.
+This is where Landmark Outpatient Services comes in.
+We can help with clinical and psychiatric care services and provide patients with medication management and psychotherapy to give patients the tools they need to overcome any disorder they may be struggling with.